-Vaccine preventable disease Details Hepatitis B Unprotected individuals (persistent non-responders and vaccination refusers) must be informed of, and understand, the risks of infection, the consequences of infection and management in the event of exposure (refer to the Australian Immunisation Handbook) and agree to comply with the protective measures required by the health service and as defined by Health Care Infection control policy.
-Subject to complying with these requirements, an unprotected individual must: be provided with information regarding the risk and the consequences of hepatitis B infection and management in the event of body substance exposure provide a signed declaration on the Current SA Health employees: HCW Immunisation Screening Form, as appropriate, indicating: receipt and understanding of the above information; and that they agree to be managed, in the event of exposure, in accordance with HIV, hepatitis B and hepatitis C - Management of Health Care Workers Potentially Exposed and the recommendations of the current edition of the Australian Immunisation Handbook regarding post-exposure prophylaxis for hepatitis B. Individuals performing exposure prone procedures must comply with the requirements of Communicable Diseases Network Australia National Guidelines for healthcare workers On managing bloodborne viruses On managing bloodborne viruses Management of healthcare workers Workers On managing bloodborne viruses Management of healthcare workers Voruses Workers On managing bloodborne viruses Management of healthcare workers Workers Measles, Mumps, Rubella Measles (MMR) An unprotected individual must be excluded from working in a high-risk clinical area (see Definitions) for 18 days after the worker has had last contact with a known case of measles during the infectious period.
+Vaccine preventable disease Details Hepatitis B > Unprotected individuals (persistent non-responders and vaccination refusers) must be informed of, and understand, the risks of infection, the consequences of infection and management in the event of exposure (refer to the Australian Immunisation Handbook ) and agree to comply with the protective measures required by the health service and as defined by Health Care Infection control policy.
+Subject to complying with these requirements, an unprotected individual must: be provided with information regarding the risk and the consequences of hepatitis B infection and management in the event of body substance exposure provide a signed declaration on the Current SA Health employees: HCW Immunisation Screening Form, as appropriate, indicating: receipt and understanding of the above information; and that they agree to be managed, in the event of exposure, in accordance with HIV, hepatitis B and hepatitis C - Management of Health Care Workers Potentially Exposed and the recommendations of the current edition of the Australian Immunisation Handbook regarding post-exposure prophylaxis for hepatitis B. Individuals performing exposure prone procedures must comply with the requirements of Communicable Disease Network Australia National Guidelines for healthcare workers on managing bloodborne viruses, Management of health care workers with a bloodborne virus and those doing exposure prone procedures.
+Measles, Mumps, Rubella (MMR) Measles (marry) > An unprotected individual must be excluded from working in a high-risk clinical area (see Definitions ) for 18 days after the worker has had last contact with a known case of measles during the infectious period.
 The unprotected individual must also be excluded from all clinical duties until assessed by a medical practitioner to be non-infectious if the worker, develops a fever, new